lnsayer/my-website/_posts/Graph Neural Network Project: Drug Discovery with the BACE dataset.md

 ### GNN Theory

-There are several different types of graph neural network tasks [7] and this project focusses on graph classification.
+There are several different types of graph neural network tasks and this project focusses on graph classification [8].
 This problem involves predicting whether a molecule, which can be represented as a graph, is a potential drug.
 As discussed before, molecules are described well by graphs as the nodes represent atoms and the edges represent the bonds between them.

-One popular GNN model (the graph convolutional network) involves using a graph convolutional layer to share information between the nodes in the graph and then make a prediction based on information encapsulated by all the nodes.
+One popular GNN model (the graph convolutional network [5]) involves using a graph convolutional layer to share information between the nodes in the graph and then make a prediction based on information encapsulated by all the nodes.

 The nodes contain information about the atoms such as their atom type and formal charge.
 These are called their node features, which can be seen in Fig. 4.

 Figure 4: Node features in a graph in which some are known and unknown.
-All of the node features in our data are known.
+All of the node features in our data are known [9].

 <img src="https://lnsayer.github.io/my-website/files/bace_dataset/new_node_features_in_a_graph.png" alt="Untitled" style="height:auto;">

 The node features can be updated to take in information from their neighbouring nodes.
 This occurs through message passing, in which node features are updated by an aggregated function (e.g. mean) of all the neighbour nodes.
 Fig.5 shows message passing for a small graph.

 Figure 5: This is a two layer graph neural network which shows how message passing is performed on the target node A. In the second round of message passing node A will update its node features based on information aggregated from its neighbours B, C and D. B, C and D have updated their nodes in the first round of message passing from (A, C), (A, B, E, F) and (A) respectively.
 We can therefore see how more rounds of message passing share information through the graph more widely.
-Each round increases the reach of a node by 1.
-[3]
+Each round increases the reach of a node by 1 [10].

 <img src="https://lnsayer.github.io/my-website/files/bace_dataset/message_passing.png" alt="Untitled" style="height:auto;">

 There are different aggregation functions to choose from.
 One popular aggregation function is the weighted mean, weighted by the degree of the neighbour nodes.
 The degree of a node is how many nodes it is connected to.
 The updated node embedding is then passed through a weight matrix/neural network to reduce its dimensionality.
 This process of aggregation and passing through a neural network is done several times as required.
 This process can be seen in Fig.5.
-I recommend watching this great series on GNNs to better understand the theory [2].
+I recommend watching this great series on GNNs to better understand the theory [11].

 Figure 6: Two layers of a Graph Convolutional Network (GCN), in which the nodes features are aggregated (averaged) and then passed through a neural network (or weight matrix) to reduce their dimensionality.
-The node dimensionality can be reduced to 1 which is a probability score (e.g. of being a drug or not) [2].
+The node dimensionality can be reduced to 1 which is a probability score (e.g. of being a drug or not) [12].

 <img src="https://lnsayer.github.io/my-website/files/bace_dataset/message_passing_gcn.png" alt="Untitled" style="height:auto;">

 ### Application to drug discovery

 Traditional drug discovery is a complex, expensive process that can take years or even decades and yet still has a low success rate.
 It involves identifying a "target" which is a protein/molecule involved in a disease whose activity needs to be altered to tackle the disease.
 A "hit" is a molecule which can potentially interact with the target to obtain the desired effect.
 After identifying the target and hits, many stages are carried out to refine the hits and test their safety and viability as a drug.
 AI can aid in all of these stages but with regards to our dataset, one in particular is hit identification.

 Traditionally, hit identification would involve high-throughput screening to test thousands or millions of compounds in a short time, which requires siginificant resources and has a low hit rate.
 AI can be used to speed up this process by predicting the interactions between the target and hits before lab testing.
 It can therefore detect new potential drugs from chemical libraries or test existing candidates to reduce the number of molecules which need to be tested.
-Many companies are using AI in this way to make drug discovery more efficient such as BenevolentAI and Exscientia, amongst many others [15] [16].
+Many companies are using AI in this way to make drug discovery more efficient such as BenevolentAI and Exscientia, amongst many others [13] [14].

 ### Models used:
 I tested four different neural networks in this project.
 These models had roughly the same architectures, with the main difference being the convolutional layers employed.
 The different layers/networks are listed below: